jsa-research/limbus-buildgen/README.md

 ## Roadmap

 #### Planned for a 0.5 version
-This release is intended to streamline the interface.
-And produce a done release that is not fully feature-complete.
+This release is intended to streamline the user experience and produce a done release that is not fully feature-complete.
+It will take the project from an alpha phase into beta.

 * Provide an integrated executable for the front-end
 * Provide npm packages for both executable and libraries
 * Create release bundled with dependencies